 As a parent, it helps to be aware of common ways kids get around parental controls.
 The methods evolve as quickly as technology itself does but some of the most common tactics used today include:

-• Finding an old family device and using it in secret.
-An old device does not need to have a phone plan to provide access to the internet.
+- Finding an old family device and using it in secret.
+A Wi-Fi-enabled device does not need to have a phone plan to provide access to the internet.

 As these examples make clear, kids’ attempts run the full spectrum between advanced tech tactics and old-fashioned deception.
 In addition to those examples, it may also be helpful to better understand a couple key aspects more in-depth: the limits of parental control apps and VPNs.